joseamadorg/mercado-shops-/woo-mercado-pago-module/README.txt

 	Fixed a bug for some specific IPN messages of Mercado Pago.

 = v1.0.1 (23/03/2016) =
-* Added payment ID in order transparent fields information Added some good informations about the payment in the order view.
+* Added payment ID in order custom fields information Added some good informations about the payment in the order view.
 * Removed some unused files/code
 	We've made some code cleaning.